Zaid Ibrahim: 2017-2020: Joining Democratic Action Party

 In 2017, Zaid had announced in a press conference in his Petaling Jaya home that he has officially joined the Democratic Action Party, reasoning that "he will be able to reach out to Malay voters".

-On 20 April 2020, Zaid had announced he leave DAP.
+On 20 April 2020, Zaid had announced he was leaving DAP.

-On 20 October 2020, Zaid is no longer Kelantan DAP Chairman.
+On 20 October 2020, Zaid was no longer Kelantan DAP Chairman.
 He said "Many still describe me as Kelantan DAP chief.
 It's no longer true,...".

 2022-present: Returning To UMNO

-In August 2022, Zaid Ibrahim return to UMNO.
+In August 2022, Zaid Ibrahim returned to UMNO.
 He said "I want UMNO because I feel that they can provide that solidarity.
 They can provide that energy and the strength to bring everybody else on board and institute real reform in this country..."

-On 16 September 2022, Zaid rejoins UMNO.
+On 16 September 2022, Zaid rejoined UMNO.
 He said he wants to reform the party from “within”.

+On 14 June 2023, Zaid has called on Prime Minister Anwar Ibrahim to release former Prime Minister Najib Razak "in the interest of the people."
+He argues that in the grand scheme of things, the RM42 million (the amount of corruption for which Najib is imprisoned) is a relatively minor issue.

 Personal life

 Zaid is married to Datin Suliana Shamsuddin Alias and the couple have three children.
 In 2008, he was one of four Malaysians named by Forbes in its list of generous and interesting philanthropists in Asia, for starting the Kelantan Foundation for the Disabled in 1998.
-The foundation provides free counselling services, physiotherapy, transportation and home visits to 2,400 disabled individuals from Zaid's home state of Kelantan, who are suffering from Down syndrome, cerebral palsy, blindness and other disabilities.
+The foundation provides free counselling services, physiotherapy, transportation and home visits to 2,400 disabled individuals from Zaid's home state of Kelantan, who have Down syndrome, cerebral palsy, blindness, or other disabilities.